bahadiri/Millionaire/README.md

 - choiceB: Text of second choice in Turkish.
 - choiceC: Text of third choice in Turkish.
 - choiceD: Text of fourth choice in Turkish.
-- correct_choice: Letter for the correct choice:
+- correct_choice: Letter for the correct choice.
 - program_id: The foreign key from the Program table that identifies the program the question has appeared in.

 ### Answer: